robenkleene/development-references/emacs/emacs-mark.md

 - `C-u C-SPC`: Pop buffer local mark (go to previous mark, repeatable)
 - `C-x C-SPC`: Pop global mark
+- `C-x C-x`: Swap the point and mark (e.g., to adjust the other side of a selection)
 - `C-SPC C-SPC`: Push mark (set a mark with no region)
-- `isearch` automatically sets a mark when entering a search result with `RET`.
+- `isearch` automatically sets a mark when entering a search result with `RET`

 ## Setting Mark